Skip to content

 Key Designs

-2. Fourth-Order Wiener Chaos Analysis for Distance Contraction Control:
+2. Fourth-Order Wiener Chaos Analysis for Distance Contraction: Hardcore Proof for Non-Collapse

-3. Scaling Trick to Align "Small Distance Threshold" with Gaussian KDE's Effective Range:
+3. Scaling Trick to Align "Small Distance Thresholds" with Gaussian KDE

 Loss & Training

-This is a purely theoretical work, with no training or optimization objectives.
+This work is purely theoretical.
 All "parameters" (embedding dimension \(m\), scaling factor \(s\), Hadamard order) are explicitly determined by theoretical analysis.

 Key Experimental Results

-This is a theoretical paper with no experimental tables.
+This is a theoretical paper without experimental tables.
 Complexity comparisons are visualized in Table 1 and Figure 1.

 Main Results